Monday, April 29, 2013

 I Am Honest

-Ever felt that "Yeah I did wrong but I was never supposed to be like this".
-Guilt of not responding to your guts out of fear is humane.
-Being true to your self is quite difficult a thing sometimes.
-When we were small children we had one thing in common in between all of us and that was innocent and honesty.
+Ever felt that "Yeah, I did wrong but I was never supposed to do that".
+Guilt of not responding to your guts out of fear is human nature.
+Being true to yourself is quite difficult a thing sometimes.
+When we were small children we had one thing in common in between all of us and that was our innocence and honesty.
 As the time passed by, we all grew up and things certainly changed.
-We used to be fearless as kids.
+We used to be fearless as children.
 Honesty was the best policy for us till then.
-So, what exactly happened to our guts of saying what we liked ,what we had in mind and what we wanted to do.
-Did all earthly things came in between you and your honesty.
-No, it was the slow deterioration of our faith on our best trait that we had or have if it exists somewhere within each one of us.
+So, what exactly happened to our guts of saying what we liked, what we had in mind, and what we wanted to say?
+Did all earthly things come in between you and your honesty?
+No, it was the slow deterioration of our faith in our best trait that we had or have, if it exists somewhere within each one of us.

-Just remember one thing in life"Simplicity and Genuineness of Purpose overcomes even the most difficult times".
+Just remember one thing in life “Simplicity and genuineness of purpose overcome even the most difficult times".

 Tuesday, January 4, 2011